 Don’t try and change your diet all at once.
 Try a vegan night once a week and build up to a complete switch.

 Start with simple recipes, replace the meat in your bolognese with vegetables, or your cheese sandwich for a hummus and falafel wrap.

 Our plant based chefs here at MoaAlm are constantly scouring Instagram and Pinterest for links to new food blogs with exciting inspiration.
 Some of our favourites are ‘Eat This', ‘Guardian Food’ and ‘Minimalist Baker’.
 We even have our own food blog with simple recipes here!

 Want some help to kick start your Veganuary?
 Make it easy by having us cook for you!
-We have a few spaces remaining on our January holidays, and if you are trying Veganuary we will give you €100 discount!
-Just mention this blog posting when sending us an email on firstname.lastname@example.org.
+If you are trying #Veganuary we will give you €100 discount for one of our winter activity holidays for the month of January!
+Just mention this blog posting when sending us an email on email@example.com.
 Enjoy daily winter activities from our stunning mountain base, at MoaAlm Mountain Retreat, high in the Austrian Alps, before coming home to enjoy three courses of vegan delights!